keverw/mailkit/readme.md

 * **text** - overrides the body, and set your own text.
 You can use both `html` and `text`.
 HTML will be displayed to clients that support `html`, `text` is a failback for those that don't.
 If you set the `encoding` to both and only provide `html`, `text` will be generated from the `html`.
 * **smtp** - refer to the SMTP section for more details, if not defined sendmail will be used as the transporter when you send.
 If you wish to change your transporter(EG: SMTP details, you'll have to use a new instance of MailKit.)
 * **headers** - An object of additional header fields `{"X-Key-Name": "key value"}` (values are passed as is, you should do your own encoding to 7bit if needed)
+* **attachments** - An array of attachment objects.
+See attachment fields for more details.

 **Layout:**